kiasaki/blog/content/pages/library.md

 ## October 2016

+- **The War of Art** Break Through the Blocks and Win Your Iner Creative Battles _Steven Pressfield_
 - **Ultralight** The Zen Habits guide to Traveling Light & Living Light _Leo Babauta_

 ## September 2016